 Drought measures and triggers are provided in the Environment Agency's Drought Plan.
 Actions described include drought communications (internal and external), environmental monitoring and potential drought order applications to protect the environment.
-Of these actions, those which are applicable for cumulative assessment with STW's draft DP are external communications and potential environmental drought orders.
-The Environment Agency's external communications would have beneficial in-combination effects with Severn Trent Water's draft DP water efficiency promotion measures: these drought communication messages should help reinforce to customers and the wider public the importance of using water wisely in a drought, thereby cumulatively helping to reduce demand for water.
+Of these actions, those which are applicable for cumulative assessment with STW's DP are external communications and potential environmental drought orders.
+The Environment Agency's external communications would have beneficial in-combination effects with STW's DP water efficiency promotion measures: these drought communication messages should help reinforce to customers and the wider public the importance of using water wisely in a drought, thereby cumulatively helping to reduce demand for water.